beecash/bitcoin/README.md

 300kb blocks
 ------------

 Central planning is essential for a strong economy.
-We believe that a small block size is great because it ensures high transaction fees.
-This will encourage people to avoid using BCash, keeping our blockchain lean and small in size.
+We believe that a small block size is great because it will ensures high  fees and encourage people to avoid using BCash, keeping our blockchain lean and small in size.

 NoWitness
 ---------

 According to Twitter polls, 90% of users do not verify signatures.
-We decided to remove all signatures from bcash.
+This is why we removed all signatures from bcash.
 Thanks to this space-saving optimization, you can now run a full bcash node on your iwatch, keeping the network decentralized.

 Vision